joshmarshall/coroutine-presentation/README.md

 recommend the PyTexas version for clarity / updates (it also includes Python 3.6 features).

+You can view the slides online here: [PyTexas 2017 Slides](http://slides.com/joshmarshall/coroutines-in-python)

 ## Coding Examples

 The samples can appear a bit chaotic at first, so I've added a map for